X2 (film): Production

-Producer Lauren Shuler Donner had hoped to start filming in March 2002, but production did not begin until June 17, 2002 in Vancouver and ended by November.
+Producer Lauren Shuler Donner had hoped to start filming in March 2002, but production did not begin until June 17, 2002, in Vancouver and ended by November.
 Over sixty-four sets were used in thirty-eight different locations.
 The film crew encountered problems when there was insufficient snow in Kananaskis, Alberta for them to use for some scenes.
 A large amount of fake snow was then applied.
 The idea to have Jean Grey sacrifice herself at the end and to be resurrected in a third installment was highly secretive.
 Singer did not tell Famke Janssen until midway through filming.
+While filming the scene where Xavier and Lehnsherr play chess, Stewart and McKellen had no clue how to play chess so a Canadian grandmaster was called on set for a day.
 Cinematographer Newton Thomas Sigel and two stunt drivers nearly died when filming the scene in which Pyro has a dispute with police officers.
 James Bamford worked as Hugh Jackman's stunt double for rehearsals until he suffered an injury; due to Bamford's looks, Singer asked him to play the role of Gambit for a cameo appearance, but Gambit's scene was deleted from the film's final cut.
+According to Alan Cumming, Singer began berating the cast which lead to Halle Berry saying to Singer "you can kiss my black ass".
+Cumming would also later say that working on the film was a "bad experience".

 John Ottman composed the score.
 Ottman established a new title theme, as well as themes specifically for Magneto, Jean Grey, Nightcrawler, Mystique, and Pyro.